-Within SemRush, Ahrefs and Google Webmaster Tools, you are given access to your Inbound Link Anchor Cloud, which shows the popularity of different anchor text phrases based on the number of backlinks pointing to your site.
+Within SEMrush (discount here, review here), Ahrefs and Google Webmaster Tools, you are given access to your Inbound Link Anchor Cloud, which shows the popularity of different anchor text phrases based on the number of backlinks pointing to your site.

-Here’s an anchor cloud for one of the properties that reviews headphones, Headphone Charts:
+Here’s an anchor cloud for one of the properties that review headphones, Headphone Charts:

 Based on this example, you can recognize that 9% of their backlinks contain the anchor text “headphones better than beats”, and this makes sense because they have a popular post on Headphone Charts literally called Headphones Better than Beats, a post they put a fair amount of time into, and some effort link build